-There are 12 sessions, each focused on one aspect of FLEX.
+There are 14 sections, each focused on one aspect of FLEX.

-New sessions begin on Mondays (except for a break during the holidays).
+New sections begin every seven days.
 There are a set of readings and videos that cover the topic.
 Then there is an assignment that helps students learn by doing something with their associates.
 Students discuss what they have learned with other students in the course and with Net Objectives consultants.

 By the end of the course, students will have learned collaboratively and deeply the essential aspects of this principles-based approach to mid-scale transformation.